Skip to main content

 THE 16th CENTURY TRANSLATION

 Pope Clement VIII., in 1592, caused the sacred remains of SS.
-Protus and Hyacinthus to be removed from this church into the city, and to be deposited in the church of St John Baptist, belonging to the Florentines; of which translation an account is given us by Sarazanius, an eye-witness, in his notes on the poems of Pope Damasus.
-A considerable part of their relics was given to the Benedictine abbey at Mühlheim, now called Seligenstadt (i. e., seat of the blessed), in the diocese of Mainz, in 829, as Eginhard and others relate; part to the church of St Vincent, at Metz, about the year 972.
+Protus and Hyacinthus to be removed from this church into the city, and to be deposited in the church of Saint John Baptist, belonging to the Florentines; of which translation an account is given us by Sarazanius, an eye-witness, in his notes on the poems of Pope Damasus.
+A considerable part of their relics was given to the Benedictine abbey at Mühlheim, now called Seligenstadt (i. e., seat of the blessed), in the diocese of Mainz, in 829, as Eginhard and others relate; part to the church of Saint Vincent, at Metz, about the year 972.

 THEY WERE UNDAUNTED